 Refactoring Database Objects in a Team Environment

-With Visual Studio Team System Database Edition, you manage change by putting the offline representation of the database schema, which is called the database project, under a version-control system.
+With Microsoft Visual Studio Team Edition for Database Professionals, you manage change by putting the offline representation of the database schema, which is called the database project, under a version-control system.
 You or a member of your team can change the database project, but those changes must then be built and deployed to a live database.
-In this situation, up to four representations of the database can exist:
+In this situation, up to three representations of the database can exist:

 The database server, which contains the live database and the data.

 The database project, which is the offline representation of the database schema.

 The version-control repository, which tracks all changes that any member of the team makes to the database project.

 For more information, see An Overview of Database Creation and Deployment in a Team Environment.